 Surfactant Active Herbs Humectant/Moisturizing Ferments Possible irritant

-Sulwhasoo Gentle Cleansing Foam is a luxury in a pump bottle, and although it is pricey, I think it is an excellent water-based cleanser.
+Sulwhasoo Gentle Cleansing Foam is a luxury in a pump bottle.
+Although it is pricey, it is an excellent water-based cleanser.
+Also, this thing is humongous; you’ve got so much product.

 If you suspect you suffer from fungal acne, you may need to choose another cleanser, as the Sulwhasoo Gentle Cleansing Foam contains four fungal acne-triggering ingredients.